Angellyn218/password-generator/README.md

     }
 }
 ```

-This code snippet asks the user to confirm which character types they want to add.
-However, they need to select at least one character type.
-If a character type is not chosen, then the while loop will force the user to choose character types again.
+The first part of the code contains 4 different boolean variables.
+Each variable represents a character type and if it can be added to the password.
+If the variable is true, the character type can be added to the password.
+If false, the character type will not be added.

+The second part is a while loop.
+For the while loop to repeat, all values of the 4 boolean variables must be false.
+If at least one of them is true, the while loop breaks.
+Within the while loop, the user can confirm which types of characters they want to be added to their generated password.
+Each confirm returns a boolean value which is stored in the corresponding variable.
+If no variable types were chosen, the function lets the user know with an alert and the while loop is repeated.
+Once the user choses at least one character type that can be added to the password, the while loop breaks.

 ## Credits